iamsuryakant/100-days-of-code/readme.md

 The log of my #100DaysOfCode challenge.
 Started on [June 29, Monday, 2020].
 # log
 # R1D1
+Round 1 Day 1... #100DaysOfCode

 Today I solved the HackerRank Python Practice Problem.
 And Today I finally got a Gold Badge in Python.
 You can check it here [https://www.hackerrank.com/iamsuryakant_].
+# R1D2
+Round 1 Day 2... #100DaysOfCode

+Today I tried to solve HackerRank Practice Problem [Alphabet Rangoli] & many more Problems in python.
+If you want to try Alphabet Rangoli Problem you can check it here [https://www.hackerrank.com/challenges/alphabet-rangoli/problem]